1 person killed in double shooting at Santa Ana cemetery

 SANTA ANA, Calif.
 (KABC) -- One person was killed and another hospitalized in a shooting at a cemetery in Santa Ana, officials say.

-The double shooting was reported at Fairhaven Memorial Park in Santa Ana around 6:30 p.m.
+The double shooting was reported at Santa Ana Cemetery around 6:30 p.m.
+Initially, Santa Ana police incorrectly stated the shooting happened at Fairhaven Memorial Park.

-One person was dead and another was transported to a hospital in unknown condition.
+One person was dead and another was transported to a hospital.
+That second victim is expected to survive.

 The suspects fled the scene in a vehicle, police said.